reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

           expiration: 6000
 ```

-Here as you can see we can also define Time-To-Live for the keys in each
+We can also define Time-To-Live for the keys in each
 cache via `expiration` properties.

 If we are using CloudFormation to deploy our application stack in the AWS then one more